 Ready for help?

 If you smoke, we are here to help you stop.
-Our Tobacco-Free PATH smoking cessation program is available to you at no extra cost and is designed to support you as you try to quit smoking for good.
+Our Tobacco-Free Quit-Smoking Program is available to you at no extra cost and is designed to support you as you try to quit smoking for good.

 To join this program*, New York State residents please call 1-866-NY-QUITS (1-866-697-8487), non-residents of New York State, please call 1-877-500-2393, Monday through Friday between 8 am and 9 pm, Saturday between 9 am and 7 pm and Sunday between 9 am and 5 pm.
 TTY/TDD users should call 711.